Help with Search courses

 For more information about this course or for assistance with registration, contact marphtc@pitt.edu.

-This training was created in March 2023.
+This training was created in June 2024.

-Health Literacy: The Teach-back Method
+Health Literacy 2: The Teach-back Method

 Learning Objectives